chadlambert/hello-word/README.md

 # hello-word
-hi i am chad woh are you
+hi i am chad who are you

 this is going to be fun